martinmazas/WePlants-client/README.md

 # WePlant-React
-Web service application for taking care of home plants.
+Web service application project for taking care of home plants.
-Using react and node.js , mongoDB and heroku server.
+Using react and netfliy for client side and node.js , mongoDB and heroku for server side.

+Link to the web: https://affectionate-curran-223dfc.netlify.app